adjanaa/weather-app/README.md

 https://nano-weather.herokuapp.com/

 ## Run the project on your machine
-Make sure that you have node and npm install already in your machine the go to the prject on terminal and run
+Make sure that you have node and npm install already in your local machine then go to the prject on terminal and run
 - npm install
 - npm run dev